Golden Sweet & Sour Fried Chicken Bowl

 Preparation note: Reusing the first medium mixing bowl for the second dry coating keeps the dry coatings separate from the egg mixture while avoiding an extra bowl

-Preparation note: Add the second dry coating in two additions so it sticks evenly to the wet chicken instead of clumping at the bottom of the bowl
+Preparation note: Sprinkle the second dry coating so it sticks evenly to the wet chicken instead of clumping at the bottom of the bowl

 Cooking note: The chicken should be fully cooked before being mixed with the sauce; the sauce stage is mainly to coat the chicken and soften the vegetables.
 Do not simmer for too long as the VH saucr is already thick enough.